thermotools/KineticGas/docs/vCurrent/advanced.md

 ### Implementing the C++ side

-All classes that inherit from `KineticGas` must implement the methods `omega`, which returns the collision integrals, the method `model_rdf`, which returns the radial distribution function at contact, and the method `get_contact_diameters`, which returns the collision diameters.
+All classes that inherit from `KineticGas` must implement the methods `omega`, which returns the collision integrals, the method `model_rdf`, which returns the radial distribution function at contact, and the method `get_collision_diameters`, which returns the collision diameters.

 Out of these, the `omega` method is implemented in the  `Spherical` class which instead requires that inheritting classes implement the methods `potential`, `potential_derivative_r` and `potential_dblderivative_rr`, corresponding to the pair potential, and its first and second derivative wrt. distance.